TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/CommitMessages.rst

 However, this is not mandatory throughout the docs at the moment.
-If possible, use the conventions, that are being used in the manual in which you are working, e.g. `TYPO3 Explained commits
+If possible, use the conventions, that are being used in the manual in which you are working, for example `TYPO3 Explained commits
 <https://github.com/TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/commits/master>`__
 typically use these conventions.